 1. Mighty Networks

-Mighty Networks is a major player in the online community and course creation landscape.
+Mighty Networks gives you powerful cultural software that works awesome for hosting a virtual conference.
+Mighty is a major player in the online community and course creation landscape.
 We are purposefully designed for delivering virtual conferences, online courses, and paid membership, all under one brand, and instantly-available across every device—web, iOS, and Android apps.
 With built-in events and native live streaming, it's a great option for a virtual conference.

 What that means is you’re getting an awesome place to host a virtual conference and a robust set of features to design a website, build a thriving community, and monetize your content.